 OH21 Home | Programs | Resources | Board Members | Photo Gallery

-On October 15, young women ages 15-18, along with two teachers and a number of village moms learned how to fight off an attacker.
-This free self-defense course, sponsored by KOGS (Keeping Our Girls Safe), taught participants basic self-defense including how to be aware of our surroundings, stay alert (and not distracted while walking alone), be assertive with potential attackers, and strike an aggressor.
+SIGN UP NOW!
+This coming March another installment of empowering young women to fight off an attacker will be held.
+This free self-defense course, sponsored by KOGS (Keeping Our Girls Safe), taught the participants basic self-defense including how to be aware of our surroundings, stay alert (and not distracted while walking alone), be assertive with potential attackers, and strike an aggressor.
 The class covered the legal aspects of self-defense and gave the participants valuable hands-on practice and confidence.
-Thanks to Lynda Kuehn, OH21 Secretary, for coordinating the event.

 OH21 is a 501(c)3 not-for-profit organization - Donations may be sent to "Treasurer, OH21" 2532 Evergreen Road Ottawa Hills, OH 43606